 9. Reykjavik, Iceland

-Reykjavik is a great spot for families who want to check out some cool natural things.
-There's a lot to do that both kids and parents will find fun.
+Reykjavik makes a great spot for families.
+They can check out cool natural sights.
+Plenty of activities appeal to kids and parents alike.

 10. Cape Town, South Africa